paulywill/paulywill.github.io/_posts/2020-03-06-aws-devops-pro-d6.md

 *... searching...*

 Aha!
-[Mission Control](https://www.makeuseof.com/tag/use-multiple-desktops-mac-os-x/), the feature I never use.`CTRL-L` as well.
+[Mission Control](https://www.makeuseof.com/tag/use-multiple-desktops-mac-os-x/), the feature I never use.`CTRL-[arrow key]` as well.

-To this day, I'm still a osx noob.
+To this day, I'm still an osx noob.

 ### TIL